 This café, located in Gothic quarter, is a mecca for coffee lovers.
 Good breakfasts, a lot of light, multilingual personnel, and oodles of hipsters.

-I have already mentioned this place in the article about Gothic quarter, so if you want to know more, you can find it here.
+By the way, I have already mentioned this place in the article about Gothic quarter, so if you want to know more, you can check it too.

 Where you can find it: Carrer de l'Arc de Sant Ramon del Call, 11, 08002